ADVANCED

 - Applicants must be at least 18 years old.

-- Applicants must have satisfactorily completed a minimum of Australian high school Year or equivalent.
+- Applicants must have satisfactorily completed a minimum of Australian Year 10, or equivalent.

 - Evidence of English language proficiency must be evidenced by providing any of the following:

-- Successful completion of a General English course from an approved ELICOS provider at Upper Intermediate level or higher (CEFR = B2)
+- Successful completion of a General English course from an approved ELICOS provider at Advanced Level or higher (CEFR = C1)

 COURSE UNITS